|

 Photo Requirement

-In addition to a written Final Report, organizations and artists are required to submit 1-5 clearly labeled black & white, color photographs, images on CD, or 35mm slides of the funded grant activity.
+In addition to a written Final Report, organizations and artists are required to submit 1-5 clearly labeled images of the funded grant activity.
 Label should include the grant award number, applicant name, name of photographer, name(s) of featured individuals, and date.
 These photographs should be of sufficient quality to be used in State Arts Council publications, presentations and Biennial Reports.
 By submitting images the Grantee assures that all appropriate photo releases have been obtained.

-Legal Requirements.
 By signing the grant application, the official authorized to enter into contracts for the organization or individual agrees to comply with Title VI of the Civil Rights Act of 1964; Section 504 of the Rehabilitation Act of 1973, as amended; Title IX of the Education Amendments of 1972; Title 29 (Part 505) of the Code of Federal Regulations (governing fair labor practices); the Age Discrimination Act of 1975; the U.S.C.
 Sec.
-1913 regulating lobbying with appropriated monies as well as all regulations of the National Endowment for the Arts pursuant to these statutes; the Drug-Free Workplace Act of 1988; and the Americans with Disabilities Act of 1990.
+1913 regulating lobbying with appropriated monies as well as all regulations of the National Endowment for the Arts pursuant to these statutes; the Drug-Free Workplace Act of 1988; and the Americans with Disabilities Act of 1990 as well as all regulations of the National Endowment for the Arts pursuant to these statutes & regulations described in OMB circulars A-102 and A-87, Cost Principles.
 The acceptance of a grant award from the State Arts Council thereby gives assurance to the State Arts Council that the grantee, if not already in compliance with the above laws, will take any measures necessary to comply.

 ^^top